mahdiidarabi/ctf-buidl-guidl/README.md

 ## Challenge 6

-In challenge 6 you should bypass 3 requirements, twos are about checking a code and a name, and the last one is to have reamined gas between 190,000 and 200,000.
+In challenge 6 you should bypass 3 requirements, twos are about checking a code and a name, and the last one is to have remained gas between 190,000 and 200,000.

 I think the easiest way to bypass first 2 requirements is to use the challenge6_contract logic in our solution contract.

-You can fing the way to do this at contracts/CtfChallenge6.sol fild.
+You can find the way to do this at contracts/CtfChallenge6.sol file.

 After deployment of the solution contract by